jmlien/lightbender/README.md

 3. the filename of the output OBJ file

-# to compile this code on OSX
+# Compile lightbender on OSX

 You will need to install glm, glew, glfw3